 Bloom Time: Apr, May, Jun, Jul, Aug, Sep, Oct, Nov

 Light Requirements: Sun

 Soil Moisture: Dry

 Bloom Notes: North American native varieties of this species can survive winters within their natural range but may die to the ground during especially harsh winters even there.
 Varieties sold in nurseries may be from tropical stock and not do so well in US cold.
-Yellow bells is drought tolerant and Southwestern varieties are adapted to monsoon rains with dry spells between.
-They may flower better if such conditions are emulated in planned landscapes, so allow ground to dry out between waterings.
+Yellow bells are drought tolerant and Southwestern varieties are adapted to monsoon rains with dry spells between.
+They may flower better if such conditions are emulated in planned landscapes, so allow the ground to dry out between waterings.
 It is tolerant of confinement if containers are at least 12 inches in diameter and thus makes a good potted specimen.